 Fix 6 - Disable VPN and Security Software

-An active VPN routes all traffic through a remote server, bypassing your local network.
-A firewall or antivirus may block access to private IP ranges.
+An active VPN routes all your traffic through a remote server, which bypasses your local network entirely.
+A firewall or antivirus might also block access to private IP ranges.

 Disconnect your VPN temporarily and try again.
-If you use third-party security software, check whether local network access is allowed.
+If you use third-party security software, check whether local network access is allowed in its settings.

 Fix 7 - Factory Reset